tpryan/whack_a_pod/README.md

 is nothing preventing this app from *running* on a Kubernetes cluster hosted elsewhere, but the directions for setup assume Container Engine.
-If there is significant interest in these directions, I'll be happy to publish them (or better yet, except a pull request.)
+If there is significant interest in these directions, I'll be happy to publish them (or better yet, accept a pull request.)

 ### Create and configure GCP project
 1. Create Project in Cloud Console